KariHab/HackerNews_content/README.md

 # Updates:
 - GUI added with tkinter to make it easier to read the articles
+- Standalone app (.exe) to run it without having Python
 --------------------------------

 # What it does
 * Retrieve the top 8 best stories
 * Give you the specifications of each article
 * Give you the URL if you want to read it on the website directly!